 Wayne State University's anthropology department is the oldest business and organizational anthropology program in the U.S. and is the only institution offering both M.A. and Ph.D. degrees in anthropology with a specialization in business and organizational anthropology.
 With rigorous training in anthropological theories and research methods, many of our graduates serve as researchers, consultants, and academics with strong analytical skills who can manage, evaluate, and interpret the large volume and depth of data on human behavior.
 Detroit's large industrial base and its revitalization movement with numerous innovative entrepreneurial activities, as well as grassroots initiatives, make WSU's anthropology program an exciting place to explore and pursue a field of expertise increasingly in demand within the global business world.

-With a MA training in BOA, students will be able to:
+With an M.A. training in business and organizational anthropology, students will be able to:

 - Employ anthropological theory and methods to solve business problems in sustainable and ethical ways.

 - Translate anthropological insights for application in diverse careers across private and public sectors.

 - Transfer graduate training into workplace skills that will make them competitive for jobs centered on understanding human behavior and cultural diversity.